Skip to main content

 Along with the risks above, some chemo drugs can cause other side effects.

-Ask your health care team about what side effects you can expect based on the specific drugs you will get.
+Ask your health care team what side effects you can expect from the specific drugs you will get.
 Be sure to tell your doctor or nurse if you do have side effects, as there are often ways to help with them.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.

 More information about chemotherapy